- Tuition: $502.25/credit (resident); nonresident tuition varies | Fees

 The industry-driven curriculum emphasizes hands-on learning and application as well as theory, allowing you to use what you've learned right away.

-Listen to MM adviser, Tony Scott, on radio station KMOJ talk about the certificate, as well as other options in CCAPS.
+Listen to MM advisor, Tony Scott, on radio station KMOJ talk about the certificate, as well as other options in CCAPS.

 Some of the courses below have prerequisites.
 The core course MM 3001W is the only prerequisite that also counts toward the certificate credits.
 Courses with prerequisites other than 3001W are noted below with an asterisk.
 Professional experience, however, can often substitute for such prerequisite course work.